RTH-tools/crisproff/README.md

 * Vienna RNA Package (preferably 2.2.5): the script will call the RNAfold program when used
 * Python libraries (optional): azimuth, numpy

 Optional libraries are not necessary when you run the pipeline with "--no_azimuth" option.
+However, without azimuth installed the pipeline won't report azimuth on-target efficiency prediction scores.

 ### Usage
 This pipeline DO NOT perform off-target predictions itself.
 It only computes